-You should only bill for a re-evaluation (97002 for PT or 97004 for OT) if one of the following situations applies:
+You should only bill for a re-evaluation if one of the following situations applies:

 - You note a significant improvement, decline, or change in the patient’s condition or functional status that was not anticipated in the plan of care (POC).

 - You uncover new clinical findings during the course of treatment that are somewhat related to the original treating condition (i.e., a new diagnosis to add to the POC).